kgudalewski/grailed_sales_analysis/README.md

 # grailed_sales_analysis
-The project's aim is to answer the question what categories (color,size,condition,designer) in racing jackets are selling the best on Grailed platform ?
+The project's aim is to answer the question on what categories (color,size,condition,designer) of racing jackets sell best on Grailed platform ?

 Grailed is platform for selling high fashion and designer clothing.
 Most popular in U.S.